bendabin/RobotFootball/README.md

 ![ImageText](/Images/GUI1.png?raw=true "The GUI for the project")

-**Bold**To view the code for the GUI for calculting the algorithms for the robot coordinates please click [here](/GUI/Form1BU.cs).
-The name of the file is called Form1BU.cs and is written C#.
+**To view the code for the GUI for calculting the algorithms for the robot coordinates please click [here](/GUI/Form1BU.cs).** The name of the file is called Form1BU.cs and is written C#.